Home: How to Use Your DNA to Pinpoint Your Scottish Origin

-A commercial ancestral DNA test known as the 37 marker Y chromosome DNA test will potentially provide one with the names of many hundreds of individuals with whom one shares a common male ancestor, but what often perplexes people is how one can match many individuals with different surnames?
+I am Dr Tyrone Bowes and people employ my services to pinpoint where their Scottish ancestors lived using only the results of a simple painless commercial ancestral DNA test.
+This test known as the Y-DNA test will potentially provide one with the names of many hundreds of individuals with whom one shares a common male ancestor, but what often perplexes people is how one can match many individuals with different surnames?
 The answer is quite simple.
-Roughly 1,200 years ago one’s direct medieval male ancestor, the first for example to call himself ‘McGregor’ was living in close proximity to others with whom he was related but who assumed other surnames like Buchanan, Drummond and Murray.
-Given that 1,200 years have passed since surnames were adopted, there will be many descendants of these individuals some of whom today will undergo DNA testing.
-Hence the surnames of one’s medieval ancestor’s neighbours will be reflected in today’s DNA test results.
-In early 19th Century UK census data, surnames could still be found concentrated in the County from which they originate.
-Hence when one examines the distribution pattern of the surnames that reoccur as a genetic match to you, one can pinpoint the place of origin of one’s ancestors, what I like to call the ‘Genetic Homeland.’
-The Genetic Homeland is the area where one’s ancestors lived for hundreds if not thousands of years.
-It is the area where one’s ancestors left their mark in the place names of that area and in the DNA of its current inhabitants.
+Roughly 1,000 years ago one’s direct medieval male ancestor, the first for example to call himself ‘McGregor’ was living in close proximity to others with whom he was related but who crucially assumed other surnames like Buchanan, Drummond and Murray.
+Given that 1,000 years have passed since surnames were adopted, there will be many descendants of these individuals some of whom today will undergo commercial ancestral DNA testing.
+Hence the surnames of one’s medieval ancestor’s neighbours will be revealed in today’s DNA test results.

+Since early 19th Century UK census data demonstrates that surnames could still be found concentrated in the area where they first appeared, one can examine the origin of the surnames that appear in one's DNA results, and reveal an area that is common to all.
+That area is where one's ancestor lived when he first took a surname, what I like to call the ‘Paternal Ancestral Genetic Homeland.’
+The Genetic Homeland is the area (within a 5 mile radius) where one’s ancestors lived for hundreds if not thousands of years.
+It is the area where one’s ancestors left their mark in that areas history, local placenames and castles, and in the DNA of its current inhabitants.